hashdragons/hashdragons.io/protocol.md

 Genesis funded __dragonroot__:
 [75782272cfde665d82f83d0bb54627b6b5d83e172fe34c06c170fcc95be75437](https://explorer.bitcoin.com/bch/tx/75782272cfde665d82f83d0bb54627b6b5d83e172fe34c06c170fcc95be75437)
 -->
-## Protocol Identifier
-Hashdragons protocol has the LOKAD ID of `0x00d401d1`.
-By definition, the LOKAD ID is encoded little-endian, resulting in a 4 byte protocol identifier for hashdragons of `0xd101d400`

 ## Events
 Hashdragon "transactions" are called __events__, and are contained in the `OP_RETURN` of a Bitcoin Cash (BCH) transaction.
 It is recommended that the `OP_RETURN` for a hashdragon event should be at output index 0 of the transaction.